Strictly Come Dancing 2020 start time: Your guide as the show returns

 The time has finally come for the eagerly anticipated Strictly Come Dancing 2020 to get underway.

-Tonight, the Strictly Come Dancing line-up of celebrities will take to the dance floor for their first official routines with the Strictly Come Dancing professionals, having been partnered up in a pre-recorded launch show last weekend.
+The Strictly Come Dancing line-up of celebrities took to the dance floor for their first official routines with the Strictly Come Dancing professionals, having been partnered up in a pre-recorded launch show last weekend.

-Strictly has released the songs and dances for week one for all contestants and the night is now upon us to watch them Waltz, Cha Cha and (in some cases) tremble their way through their first proper outing on the famous floor.

-Taking on the Glitterball for the second time is Made In Chelsea star Jamie Laing.
-Jamie had to pull out of the competition last year due to a leg injury, but he’s back and wants to win the trophy after his replacement Kelvin Fletcher won the 17th series.
+The sequinned-spectacular came back with a bang as HRVY topped the Strictly Come Dancing leaderboard with his energetic Jive, which earned him the first nine of the series from judge Motsi Mabuse.

+Maisie Smith also impressed the judges with her Samba, but the other end of the leaderboard saw a few underwhelming scores too.

-The Strictly Come Dancing live shows will kick off on BBC One on Saturday October 24th at 7:25pm.
+The Strictly Come Dancing live shows kicked off on BBC One on Saturday October 24th.

-#Strictly Week One is full to the brim with absolute bops! ????????

-See the full list of our couples' very first routines ???? https://t.co/0vhFF2fQWF pic.twitter.com/MzSuaXbGV0

-It was confirmed by head judge Shirley Ballas that the show will miss its usual start date in September for a later premiere on Saturday 24th October and continue until 19th December, the weekend before Christmas.
+The 2020 series missed its original start date for a later premiere on Saturday 24th October due to the impact of the pandemic.
+It will continue until 19th December, the weekend before Christmas.

 That means that Strictly 2020 will clock in at just nine weeks in length, a significant reduction from the usual 13.